Prepare for a career as a paralegal or legal assistant

 - Introducing research and writing strategies

 Students are required to research and draft legal documents.
-Students conduct legal research using the following sources: LexisNexis online, the University of Delaware’s Morris Library in Newark, local law libraries.
+Legal research is conducted using the following sources: LexisNexis online, the University of Delaware’s Morris Library in Newark, and local law libraries.

 - Fact investigation

 - Summary and control of documents and deposition transcripts

 - Post-trial considerations

 The module also addresses the structure and jurisdiction of federal and state courts, providing instruction on how to use the Federal Rules of Civil Procedure.

 - Civil Litigation, by Peggy Kerley, Joanne Banker-Hames, Paul A. Sukys, 7th Edition, ISBN 1285449185

 Students are provided with a basic understanding of tort law, which applies to civil wrongs other than breaches of contract.
 Students study and analyze: